open-atmos/PySDM/paper/paper.md

-Finally, there are two examples featuring adiabatic parcel simulations involving representation of the dynamics of chemical composition of both ambient air and the droplet-dissolved substances, in particular focusing on the oxidation of aqueous-phase sulphur.
+Finally, there are two examples featuring adiabatic parcel simulations involving representation of the dynamics of chemical composition of both ambient air and the droplet-dissolved substances, in particular focusing on the oxidation of aqueous-phase sulfur.
 The examples reproduce the simulations discussed in @Kreidenweis_et_al_2003 and in @Jaruga_and_Pawlowska_2018.

 ### Kinematic (prescribed-flow) examples

-Coupling of `PySDM` with fluid-flow simulation is depicted with both 1D and 2D prescribed-flow simulations, both dependent on the `PyMPDATA` package [@Arabas_et_al_2021] implementing the MPDATA advection algorithm (for a review, see e.g., @Smolarkiewicz_2006).
+Coupling of `PySDM` with fluid-flow simulation is depicted with both 1D and 2D prescribed-flow simulations, both dependent on the `PyMPDATA` package [@Arabas_et_al_2021] implementing the MPDATA advection algorithm.
+For a review on MPDATA, see e.g., @Smolarkiewicz_2006.

 Usage of the `kinematic_1d` environment is depicted in an example based on the work of @Shipway_and_Hill_2012, while the `kinematic_2d` environment is showcased with a Jupyter notebook featuring an interactive user interface and allowing studying aerosol-cloud interactions in drizzling stratocumulus setup based on the work of @Arabas_et_al_2015.

-The figure \autoref{fig:virga} presents a snapshot from the 2D simulation described in detail in @Arabas_et_al_2015 and works cited therein.
+\autoref{fig:virga} presents a snapshot from the 2D simulation described in detail in @Arabas_et_al_2015 and works cited therein.
-Each plot depicts a 1.5x1.5 km vertical slab of an idealised atmosphere in which a prescribed single-eddy non-divergent flow is forced (updraft in the left-hand part of the domain, downdraft in the right-hand part).
+Each plot depicts a 1.5 km by 1.5 km vertical slab of an idealised atmosphere in which a prescribed single-eddy non-divergent flow is forced (updraft in the left-hand part of the domain, downdraft in the right-hand part).
 The left plot shows the distribution of aerosol particles in the air.
 The upper part of the domain is covered with a stratocumulus-like cloud which formed on the aerosol particles